 However, I would recommend you to take some time because you don’t want to damage unfinished hardwood floors or mess with the leftover water or wax.

 After you have gotten rid of all floor wax, make sure you add polyurethane coating because it is way more enduring than the regular wax coating.
+This is an excellent way to protect hardwood floors and maintain their beauty for years to come because it is way more enduring than the regular wax coating.
 It is stronger and will definitely prevent wax buildup in the future, so I would always recommend it over any liquid wax or carnauba wax.